 #1 Centrifugal Pump

-Centrifugal pumps are employed to move the fluid through the transfer of rotational energy from the rotor, this device is known as impeller.
+Centrifugal pumps are employed to move the fluid through the transfer of rotational energy from the rotor, this device is known as an impeller.
 The fluid enters the rotating impeller and is ejected by centrifugal force through the vane tip of the impeller.

 This action of the impeller causes the fluid velocity and pressure to increase and also directs it towards the outlet.
 The pump casing is specially designed to compress fluid from the pump inlet, direct it into the impeller and control the fluid before discharging.